ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

-In this non-normative example, the client instance is indicating that it can display a [user code](#request-interact-usercode) and direct the end user to an [arbitrary URI](#request-interact-redirect) on a secondary device, but it cannot accept a redirect or push callback.
+In this non-normative example, the client instance is indicating that it can display a [user code](#request-interact-usercode) and direct the end user to an [arbitrary URI](#request-interact-redirect), but it cannot accept a redirect or push callback.
+This pattern is common for devices with robust display capabilities but that expect the use of a secondary device to facilitate end-user interaction with the AS, such as a set-top box capable of displaying an interaction URL as a QR code.

 ~~~ json
 "interact": {